chanzuckerberg/cryoet-data-portal/docs/tutorial_sample_boundaries.md

 reconstruction.
 For this reason, volumes reconstructed from cryoET tilt series are often larger than the actual sample and contain a significant amount of empty space (i.e. the vacuum inside the TEM column).

-There are several reasons for why it can be useful to determine more accurate sample boundaries, e.g.
+There are several reasons for why it can be useful to determine more accurate sample boundaries, for example,

 - statistical analysis of the sample preparation process
 - masking out the vacuum region to reduce the size of the volume